Web-Dev-Collaborative/Medium_Articles/Originals/2021-03-13_Everything-You-Need-To-Know-About-Relational-Databases--SQL--PostgreSQL-and-Sequelize-To-Build--8acb68284a98.md

 ```
  {#5397 .graf .graf--pre .graf-after--pre name="5397"}
-otherKey: ‘petId’,
+otherKey: 'petId',
 ```

 ```
  {#433e .graf .graf--pre .graf-after--pre name="433e"}
-// key that connects to other table we have a many association with foreignKey: ‘ownerId’
+// key that connects to other table we have a many association with foreignKey: 'ownerId'
 ```